-Requests for reconsideration of a decision made by the Board must be addressed to the Board Chair in writing.

-All applications must be in accordance of the RACS Reconsideration, Review and Appeal (RRA) Regulation, and should specify the decision for reconsideration, include the grounds for reconsideration as per the RRA Regulation and cannot be in relation to a decision previously submitted for reconsideration, review or appeal.

-The Board or appointed representative will review the application and determine if it meets the criteria for reconsideration as per Section 3.2 of the RRA Regulation.
-If the application is deemed not to meet the criteria or if the matter has previously been through the Reconsideration process, the trainee will be informed within 7 days of receipt of application.

-If the application meets the criteria, the Board will consider the application at the next Board meeting.
-NZAPS Training Manager will inform the Trainee of the Board meeting date.

-The Board will provide a written response of the outcome seven (7) days after the Board meeting.
+- Requests for reconsideration of a decision made by the NZBPRS must be addressed to the NZBPRS Chair in writing. - ii.
+All applications must be made in accordance of the RRA Regulation, should specify the decision for reconsideration, include the grounds for reconsideration and cannot be in relation to a decision previously submitted for reconsideration, review or appeal. - iii.
+The NZBPRS or appointed representative will review the application and determine whether it meets the criteria for reconsideration as per the RRA Regulation.
+If the application is deemed not to meet the criteria or has previously been through the reconsideration process, the trainee will be informed within 7 days of receipt of application. - iv.
+If the application meets the criteria for reconsideration as per the RRA Regulation, the NZBPRS will consider the application at the next NZBPRS meeting.
+NZAPS Training Manager will inform the Trainee of the NZBPRS meeting date. - v.
+The NZBPRS will provide a written response of the outcome seven (7) days after the NZBPRS meeting.
 The written response will not include the reason for the decision.